doublea819/batterup-privacy/index.md

 **Nobody.** We do not sell, rent, or share your data with third parties.
 There are no advertisers, no analytics providers, no data brokers involved.

-The App communicates with three services to function:
+The App communicates with four services to function:
 - **Yahoo Fantasy Sports API** (api.login.yahoo.com and fantasysports.yahooapis.com) — for OAuth and roster data
+- - **ESPN Fantasy API** (fan.api.espn.com and lm-api-reads.fantasy.espn.com) — for reading your fantasy rosters if you've connected ESPN
 - **MLB StatsAPI** (statsapi.mlb.com) — for public game schedules, lineups, and player stats; no personal data is sent
 - **Apple Push Notification service** (api.push.apple.com) — for delivering notifications